enielrodriguez/optimus-gpu-switcher/README.md

 Or you can download or install it directly from the [KDE Store](https://store.kde.org/p/2053791/) website.

 ### Manually
-1. Download the source code.
-2. Unzip it into a folder.
+- Download/clone this repo.
-3. Run from a terminal the command `plasmapkg2 -i [widget folder name]`.
+- Run from a terminal the command `plasmapkg2 -i [widget folder name]`.

 ## Disclaimer
 I'm not a widget or KDE developer, I did this by looking at other widgets, using AI chatbots, consulting documentation, etc. So use it at your own risk.